chakra-ui/chakra-ui/.changeset/honest-onions-look.md

 "@chakra-ui/docs": minor
 ---

-Add copy icon name to clipboard when clicking
+Clicking an icon in the icons list now copies the icon name to clipboard.